About this leaflet

 In mental health, the word ‘personality’

-refers to the collection of characteristics or traits that makes
+refers to the collection of characteristics or traits that we

 By our late teens, or early 20s, most of us

 have developed our own personality.
-We have our own distinctive
+We have our own ways of

-ways of thinking, feeling and behaving.
-These stay pretty much the
+thinking, feeling and behaving.
+These stay pretty much the same for

-same for the rest of our life.
-Usually, our personality allows us
+the rest of our life.
+Usually, our personality allows us to get on

 However, for some of us,